OnceYT/OnceYT/README.md

 I have experience working with a variety of programming languages including Python, HTML, JavaScript, and CSS.
 One of my more recent projects is a Discord bot built using the Discord.py library.
 Through this project, I've had the opportunity to work with various technologies and continue to improve my skills as a developer.
 Hit me up if you'd like a discord bot or perhaps collab on one!

-Feel free to reach me out at [my email](https://onceyt.github.io/links/mail), I'm always open to discussing new ideas and opportunities.
+Feel free to reach out at [my email](https://onceyt.github.io/links/mail), always open to discussing new ideas and opportunities.